vermapraveen/Sample-Sql-Job-Viewer/README.md

 # SimpleSqlJobUI
-Should be easy view SQL Server jobs details and history
+Should be easy to view SQL Server jobs details and history